Hong Jin-ho: Poker

 Hong Jin-Ho has recently made a successful transition to professional poker, even though he has been playing online poker since the 2000s, especially on PokerStars.

 He is currently sponsored by the online Japanese Brand J88Poker.

 He has won major Asian tournaments such as Asian Poker Tour Championships Event in Taiwan and the J88Poker Tour Shanghai Main Event.

 In 2022, Hong won his first WSOP bracelet in the $1,979 Poker Hall of Fame Bounty No-Limit Hold'em event, winning $276,067.

+Personal life

+On 25 May 2023, Hong announced his upcoming marriage to his girlfriend.
+On 17 March 2024, Hong married his girlfriend, who is 10 years younger than him, in Gangnam.
+On 16 November 2024, Hong announced the birth of his first child, a daughter.